 A unique opportunity to build your understanding of circular design principles, collaborate with industry front-runners, and access HowGood’s Latis platform.

-In October 2023, we will invite you to submit up to five product design ideas which will be scored using the Challenge Criteria.
+At the end of the design phase participants are invited to submit up to five product design ideas which will be scored using the Challenge Criteria.
 Product design ideas that successfully meet the Challenge Criteria and showcase how best to embed circular design for food principles will be invited into the second phase of the Challenge: the production phase.

 An opportunity to bring products to market with a supportive retail partner.